YevhenZvieriev/magento-logs/README.md

 https://github.com/YevhenZvieriev/magento-logs/assets/43544955/e778f23e-0291-478c-a420-ba39df9b5cba

-### This functionality will be useful for those with log files stored in a folder other than the default, so you can change it to suit your needs.
-Also, for your convenience, if you don't want to change the path or container name, press Enter to keep the current value
+#### This functionality will be useful for those with log files stored in a folder other than the default, so you can change it to suit your needs.
+Also, for your convenience, if you don't want to change the path or container name, press `Enter` to keep the current value.

 ## Installation

 ### Download the bash script inside the `bin` folder of your Magento 2 project